Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 <br />

 ## Repo Changelog

+**17/02/2023:**
+  - Updated all configuration files so that they are in line with the new version of KlipperScreen. **All your files need to be replaced with the new ones**
+  - New version of KlipperScreen which now allows to calibrate the Z-Offset and apply a safety Gcode Offset of 2mm before starting the first print
+  - Added configuration files for Super Racer with BigTreetech SKR 2.0 Rev A and Rev B
+  - Added new section to fix Shutdown button in Mainsail
+  - Added Start / End Gcode for Simplify3D

 **10/02/2023:**
   - Added new section to fix Shutdown button in Mainsail (need to have latest update of Moonraker)